YaoFei509/mon1750/README.md

 # mon1750
-A generic ROM HEX loader for MIL-STD-1750A based computers
+A generic ROM HEX bootloader for MIL-STD-1750A based computers

 SISE Universal monitor for MIL-STD-1750A based computer.